 Apple used it to show off one of its iPhones, but it looks great on Android too.
 Freeblade is a simple on-rails shooter with impressively cinematic graphics and a first-person shooting experience that leaves you wanting for more.
 And more.
 And more.
 We could go on, but you get the point.

 Just like many other Warhammer games, this one is a beast, and clearly one of the best-looking mobile games you can get yourself in 2023.
 Never mind the other titles, if you want a genuine hands-on shooter that looks stunning, try this one out.
 We have a Warhammer 40,000: Freeblade review if you want to read about our playthrough experience.

 Banner Saga 2

 Banner Saga 2's downbeat Norse mythology-inflected story might be bleak, but its hand-drawn visuals are pretty enough to brighten up anyone's day.
 If you're into massive tactical battles and stunning 2D graphics, Banner Saga 2 is definitely worth checking out.
 You can also try out the first Banner Saga, which is equally great.

 Did you know we have a Banner Saga 2 review?
 You can read more about it there, as well as what you can expect from it.
 In our honest opinion, Banner Saga 2 is one of the best looking Android games ever released - period.

 Sure, we've seen Badland's moody 2D silhouette art style used elsewhere before, but few have pulled it off with as much atmospheric panache as this one managed.
 To put it simply, you have a platformer similar to LIMBO, and the goal is pretty straightforward.

 But when it comes to visuals, Badland is absolutely stunning.
-It's probably a game that is unexpectedly beautiful, in its own little sinister way.
+It's a game that is unexpectedly beautiful, in its own little sinister way.
 Also, you should keep an eye on the details.
 There are all sorts of little elements that make it out of this world.